-Many poor people who suffer in poverty are unable to work because they are elderly or disabled, or unemployed through no fault of their own and can't find a job, and most poor people are in the working poor population who work full time for a living but are not paid a fair living wage.
+The fact is that many poor people who suffer in poverty are unable to work because they are elderly or disabled, or unemployed through no fault of their own and can't find a job.
+And most poor people are in the working poor population who work full time for a living but are not paid a fair living wage.

 The main reason?
 Reaganism and Reaganomics.
 The records showing American incomes and wealth inequality show a major shift in the trend lines and a widening of the gap between the richest one percent of the population and the rest of us since Ronald Reagan became president in 1982.

 The income gap and the share of income going to the wealthiest few began to steadily grow during the Reagan years.
 It continued during the 1990s when Reaganite Republicans controlled Congress (and President Clinton often went along with them out of political expediency), and it became very high in 2007 just before the Reaganite/Bushite greed and folly caused the economic crises and crash of 2008 and caused the Great Recession the economic crises from which we still suffer, which has impacted the whole world.

 In September 2013 a Census Bureau report showed that the food stamp program helped keep four million Americans out of poverty in 2012, and related research studies revealed that there are many other widespread benefits to the food stamp program.
 And yet, in spite of its clear benefits, just two days after that report came out the US House of Representatives approved a $39 Billion cut to the program over the next decade – and according to the Congressional Budget Office, that would result in 3.8 million people being removed from food stamps in 2014.